KxSystems/KDB.AI-1.4-Migration-Guide/README.md

 1. **Multi-Index Support**: You can now create and use multiple indexes on a single table, allowing for enhanced search capabilities, including assigning weights to indexes.
 2. **Database Layer Above Tables**: A new database layer improves organization and management by allowing a database to contain multiple tables.
 3. **Enhanced Index Management**: New APIs for creating, deleting, and updating indexes provide greater control.
-4. **KDB+ Integration Improvements**: Seamless reference and indexing of KDB+ tables directly from KDB.AI, including running Time Series Similarity (TSS) searches.
+4. **kdb+ Integration Improvements**: Seamless reference and indexing of kdb+ tables directly from KDB.AI, including running Time Series Similarity (TSS) searches.
 5. **New q API and Enhanced REST API**: Expanded developer experience, including a public q API and improved RESTful API design.

 ## Important Migration Notice